 Perhaps this Mother’s Day, you’re cooking for one.
 Why make a full cake if all you want is a single slice, right?
 This strawberry shortcake for one from Chocolate Covered Katie is just the thing.
 She turns strawberries and cream into a hearty, healthy muffin-in-a-mug that you can nuke right in the microwave!
 All you need: flour, strawberries, a bit of oil or applesauce, and vanilla — and add a little stevia if you like.

 Lemon magic cake

 Lemon-lovers, rejoice!
-Lemons, eggs, sugar and flour combine to create this lighter-than-air lemon magic cake.
+Lemons, eggs, sugar and flour combine to create this lighter-than-air lemon magic cake from Jo Cooks.
 The key to lemony success?
 Separating the eggs.
 The egg whites are whipped until stiff peaks form.
 The yolks are mixed into the sugar, butter and vanilla.
 Next, the flour is added, and finally, the egg whites are folded in.
 The magic in the cake is the crust that forms naturally as it’s baked, while the middle remains light and airy.

 Fresh strawberry cobbler

-Who can resist a fresh strawberry cobbler that’s so crispy, sweet and rich?
+Who can resist a fresh strawberry cobbler that’s so crispy, sweet and rich like this one from Divas Can Cook?
 Cobblers are made with fruit, sugar, flour and butter — ingredients that are typically on hand — so they’re a great pick for a quick dessert.
 While strawberries are a less common choice in a cobbler, this one makes the most of the berry’s tangy sweetness.
 The crust is always the best part, so double it and lay it on top of the fruit.
 Top with a scoop of vanilla ice cream, and Mom will be in cobbler heaven this Mother’s Day.